Regression Discontinuity Designs Under Interference: Empirical Illustration

-We define clusters based on village, completed grade in October 1997 and gender, as within a village homophily in friendship networks among children is especially strong along these dimensions \citep[see e.g.,][]{shrum}.
+For the interference sets, we consider clusters defined by village, grade completed in October 1997, and gender, as homophily in children’s friendship networks is especially strong along these dimensions within villages \citep[see, e.g.,][]{shrum}.
 For valid inference, it is necessary to assume stable friendship links among children over time.
 This assumption is supported by the program's timing, the absence of evidence for relocation across villages between 1997 and 1998, and the enrollment in school for the year 1997-1998 for all the children in our sample.
-Our final sample consists of 5,174 observations with unequally sized interference sets\footnote{We add children in control villages without treated peers to our sample to increase the sample size.}.
-We restrict the analysis on children who have at most four neighbors, which makes the assumption of homogeneous outcome expectations more plausible (see the Supplemental Appendix \ref{onlineappendix:irregular} for a discussion on this assumption).
-This reduces the sample to 3,111 observations.
+Our final sample consists of 5,174 observations with unequally sized interference sets\footnote{To increase the sample size, in addition to the untreated children without treated peers in the treated villages, we also add to our sample children in control villages.}.